siiftun1857/istrolid-magnux-documents/modifiers.md

 All parts of units without any weapons are tripled, while the cost to build them isn't changed.

+## hpd_singlehit
+> tags: gameplayImpact
+> info: Heavy pd bullets are destroyed upon hitting any unit.

+Heavy PD bullets are set to dead when they hit any unit, rather than using the "remaining damage" mechanic.

+## hpd_deadhit
+> tags: gameplayImpact
+> info: Dead heavy pd bullets can still hit things.

+Heavy PD bullets can hit things even if they are set to dead.

 ## hpd_multihit
 > tags: gameplayImpact
 > info: Allows heavy pd bullet hit multiple units.

-Heavy PD bullet will pass through units to hit multiple units.
+Heavy PD bullets will pass through units to hit multiple units.

 ## remove_minimum_range
 > tags: gameplayImpact